 Now a 501(c)(3) Charity!
 Help Us Thrive - Please Donate!

-Although there are several programs available for younger kids, Boys & Girls clubs tend to focus on older youths and teens.
-Camp Canal, on the other hand, focuses exclusively on Pre-K to 5th grade or ages 5–11 year-olds.
-Our reasoning for focusing on the very young immigrant students is that when they reach middle and high school, they are so far behind that by the time they start getting academic help in teen years it is too late.
-A small percentage might make it to a 4-year college or some a Community College and a good paying job, but the vast majority will either end up doing menial work, working low paying jobs, or worst case - joining gangs and becoming criminals.
+Camp Canal is a new concept – recruiting and training Teen tutors for younger students who may be behind in their grade level proficiency.
+Camp Canal, focuses on Pre-K to 5th grade or ages 5–11-year-olds.
+Our reasoning for focusing on the very young students is that by the time they reach middle and high school, if they do not maintain grade level proficiency, they are so far behind that it is often too late to help them catch up.
+A small percentage of them might make it to a 4-year college or some a Community College and a good paying job, but the vast majority will not.

 · Grades: 9-12